AlexsLemonade/training-modules/external-workshops/using-slack.md

 # Using Cancer Data Science Slack

 We maintain a Slack community called Cancer Data Science Slack, which is used for communication purposes before, during, and after in-person and virtual workshops.
-The admin channel is required.
-The participant channel is optional, but recommended.

 <!-- START doctoc generated TOC please keep comment here to allow auto update -->
 <!-- DON'T EDIT THIS SECTION, INSTEAD RE-RUN doctoc TO UPDATE -->